ets-berkeley-edu/suitec/README.md

 ### Apache

-Apache setup is covered in [SuiteC deployment instructions](docs/deployment.md).
+Apache setup is described in the [SuiteC configuration](docs/configuration.md) doc.

 ### PostgresSQL